-- was given medications that can lead to hearing loss
+- was given medicines that can lead to hearing loss

 - had complications at birth

-- had frequent ear infections had infections such as meningitis or cytomegalovirus
+- had infections that can damage hearing, such as meningitis or cytomegalovirus

-Kids who seem to have normal hearing should continued to have their hearing evaluated on a regular basis at checkups throughout life.
-Hearing tests are usually done at ages 4, 5, 6, 8, 10, 12, 15, and 18 years, and at other times if there's a concern.
+Kids should have their hearing evaluated at regular checkups.
+Hearing tests usually are done at ages 4, 5, 6, 8, 10, 12, 15, and 18 years, and at other times if there's a concern.